-Registration-Based Samples (RBS)
+Registration-Based Sample (RBS)

-Registration-based samples were procured from L2, one of the major providers of highquality voter list samples.
+Registration-based samples were procured from L2, one of the major providers of high-quality voter list samples.
 The sample frame was split into 90 strata based on presence of an email address, a high connect telephone number, or both, crossed by inferred party ID, DMA regions, and likely or not likely a Trump voter.
-The sample and completes obtained per strata is in the Appendix.
+The sample and completes obtained per strata are in the Appendix.

-A total of 36,953 RBS pieces of sample were procured for this study: 19,409 with verified email only, 8,023 with phone only, and 9,521 with both email and phone.
-All 28,930 sample pieces with email addresses were invited to take the survey which yielded n=368 web completes.
+For this study, 74,335 RBS pieces of sample were procured, of which 35,082 were randomly selected to be surveyed: 21,797 with verified email only, 7,662 with phone only, and 5,623 with both email and phone.
+All 27,420 sample pieces with email addresses were invited to take the survey which yielded n=618 web completes.

-All telephone sample was dialed up to a maximum of two attempts.
+A random phone sample of 8,000 were dialed up to a maximum of two attempts and yielded n=109 completes.

-SMS outreach was introduced this wave to complement the phone sample by converting some of the possible phone sample to complete the study via the web.
-A total of 7,409 random sample pieces with an active cellphone number were invited to take the survey via web which yielded n=116 web completes.
+SMS outreach was conducted this wave to complement the phone sample by converting some of the possible phone sample to complete the study via the web.
+A total of 6,955 random sample pieces with an active cellphone number were invited to take the survey via web which yielded n=224 web completes.

-Overall, the total RBS sample used for web and phone was 36,953, yielding 690 completes - 484 web (368 email-to-web and 116 SMS-to-web) and 206 phone.
+Overall, the total RBS sample used for web and phone was 35,082, yielding 727 completes -618 web (394 email-to-web and 224 SMS-to-web) and 109 phone.
 The total sample pieces and completes yielded by sample type is in Table 1.